jColeChanged/jColeChanged.github.io/_posts/2011-07-19-probability-confuses.md

 published: true
 ---

-Most of the people who read this blog have already discovered that I'm interested in both probability and statistics.
-What they might not guess is that this passion of mine leads to minor conflict with my family.
-Not serious conflict.
-I'm not talking about anger, raised voices, and strained relationships.
-I'm talking about the sort of conflicts which always seem to be sprouting up when probability is under discussion.

 It took a long time before humanity got a grip on modeling probabilities.
 The first formal treatment of the subject I'm aware of were the [letters][1] between [Blaise Pascal][3] and [Pierre de Fermat][4].
-Reading them was interesting.
-Each of these letters was exceedingly polite so much so that a modern reader use to discourse on the internet and the counsel that they ought to always be concise might think the polite wordings were some sort of joke.

 In these letters which [changed the way people see the world][2] the two intellectual giants were trying to figure out the correct way to solve the [divide the pot of an unfinished game][5], but they did not agree about how to do it.
 Even from the start probability problems were showing themselves to be confusing to the brightest.
+This, despite thousands of years of preperation for contending with the problems.
-Hundreds of years later probability still confuses us.
+Now, mere hundreds of years later, probability still confuses.

 In 1975 [Marilyn vos Savant][6] who was in the record books for having the worlds highest IQ, published what it is now known as the